Roxboro Divorce Attorney Ready To Serve You

 How Do You Start the Divorce Process in North Carolina?

 If you meet the requirements for a divorce in the state of North Carolina, you may begin the process of filing for divorce by filing a Complaint with the county clerk in your county of residence.
 (Your attorney will likely do this for you).
 The Complaint states the facts of your divorce, as well as how you would like the marital assets divided, whether you are asking for spousal support, and how you would like child custody to be decided.

 The sheriff’s office will serve your Complaint to your spouse, usually via personal delivery.
 You may not personally deliver the documents to your spouse as this is not considered a legal service.
 From this point, if your divorce is relatively uncontested, you can enter into mediation to wrap up the details.
 Sometimes the court will require mediation.
 If negotiation and mediation are unsuccessful, your case will go to trial, where a judge will decide on these issues.

-Having an experienced Wake Forest divorce attorney from Tolin & Tolin, PLLC by your side from the beginning of your divorce to the end can help you feel secure, knowing you have a strong advocate in your corner.
+Having an experienced Roxboro divorce attorney from Tolin & Tolin, PLLC by your side from the beginning of your divorce to the end can help you feel secure, knowing you have a strong advocate in your corner.
 We never take the easy way out, rather take the time to present all your options, making our recommendations in a clear, understandable manner.
 We understand that a divorce is a loss and that your life is changing in very profound ways, and we are empathetic to your emotional loss.
 Contact Tolin & Tolin, PLLC today.
 Where Unwavering Commitment and Unparalleled Drive Meet Exceptional Client Experience.